Ratgeber

 Advantages of parallel connection:

-Less disruption from shadows: In a parallel connection, a partially shaded module does not affect the performance of the other modules.
-Each module can operate independently, which is especially useful in situations where shading is unavoidable.
+• Reduced impact from shading: In a parallel circuit, a partially shaded module does not affect the performance of the other modules.
+Each module can operate independently.

-Same voltage across all modules: The voltage remains the same across all modules in a parallel connection, which reduces the requirements for the charge controller or Microinverters simplified because all modules supply the same voltage.
+• Same voltage across all modules: In a parallel circuit, the voltage remains the same across all modules, which simplifies the requirements for the charge controller or microinverter .

-Flexibility in expansion: It's easier to add additional modules to an existing parallel circuit because the voltage remains the same and only the total current is increased.
-This allows for flexible expansion of the solar system without major adjustments.
-However, be careful: When expanding the solar modules, the maximum connected load of the charge controller/microinverter must not be exceeded!
+• Flexibility in expansion: It is easier to add additional modules to an existing parallel circuit, as the voltage remains the same and only the total current increases.
+Caution: The maximum connected load of the charge controller/microinverter must not be exceeded.

-Increased total current: Because the current is added together in a parallel circuit, this can result in a high total current, requiring thicker cables and stronger connectors to minimize losses and avoid overheating.
+• Increased total current: Because the currents are added together, this can result in a high total current, requiring thicker cables and stronger connectors.

-Potential inequalities: Connecting modules of different power outputs in parallel can lead to inequalities and inefficient use of the solar panels.
-Ideally, all modules should have the same electrical properties to ensure optimal efficiency.
+• Potential imbalances: Connecting modules with different power ratings in parallel can lead to imbalances and inefficient use.
+Ideally, modules should have identical electrical characteristics.

-Possible system voltage problems: Since the voltage in a parallel circuit is equal to the voltage of a single module, care must be taken to ensure that the system voltage meets the requirements of the charge controller or Microinverter and other system components.
-In some cases, a total voltage that is too low can be problematic for the charge controller or microinverter.
+• Potential problems with the system voltage: Since the voltage is equal to the voltage of a single module, careful attention must be paid to ensuring that the system voltage meets the requirements of the charge controller or microinverter .

-The decision to use parallel connection depends on the specific conditions and requirements of the solar system.
-For systems prone to partial shading or that require flexibility in expansion, parallel connection may be a suitable choice despite its disadvantages.
+The decision to use a parallel connection depends on the specific conditions and requirements of the solar power system.
+For systems that are susceptible to partial shading or require flexibility for expansion, a parallel connection can be a suitable choice despite its disadvantages.

 Connect solar modules in series

-In a series connection, the positive and negative poles of consecutive solar modules are connected: the positive pole of one module is connected to the negative pole of the next module.
-This type of connection results in the Tension of the individual modules added , while the Electricity (measured in amperes) remains the same.
+In a series connection, the positive and negative terminals of successive solar modules are connected: the positive terminal of one module is connected to the negative terminal of the next.
+This type of connection causes the voltage of the individual modules to add up , while the current (measured in amperes) remains the same .

 Rated power (Pmpp) 100 Wp